dopstar/ftransc/README.md

 ```

-== How ftransc Works ==
+## How ftransc Works

-ftransc should be invoked/run on Terminal, typically in a syntax like
+ftransc should be invoked/run on Terminal, typically in a syntax like `ftransc options files`.
-*ftransc options files*. ftransc will convert one file at a time and followed by the next one, until all input files are converted.
+ftransc will convert one file at a time and followed by the next one, until all input files are converted.

 (EDIT: ftransc version 5.0.0 and up supports multiprocessing so ftransc first put all the files to be converted on one single pool (queue).
 Then processes up to the number of available CPU cores are generated.
 Each process take a file from the queue and convert it.
 When it finishes it takes another file from the queue or terminates if the queue is empty.)

 Conversion steps:

- # A lockfile corresponding to the input file is created, if it exists already, then the file is skipped because its already locked.
+1. A lockfile corresponding to the input file is created, if it exists already, then the file is skipped because its already locked.
- # Then, the metadata tags are copied from the input file.
-See [#ftransc_Metadata_Tags this] or a list of supported tags.
+2. Then, the metadata tags are copied from the input file.
+See [#ftransc_Metadata_Tags](this) for a list of supported tags.
- # The input file is converted to the the desired audio format.
+3. The input file is converted to the the desired audio format.
 The input file is not changed in any way.
- # When the second step, above, has finised successfully, the metadata tags that were copied, if any, are then inserted into the newly created file.
+4. When the second step, above, has finised successfully, the metadata tags that were copied, if any, are then inserted into the newly created file.
- # A lockfile corresponding to the input file is deleted.
+5. A lockfile corresponding to the input file is deleted.
- # If an option to remove the original file is specified and if the conversion process has finished successfully, the original file is deleted.
+6. If an option to remove the original file is specified and if the conversion process has finished successfully, the original file is deleted.

- # Note: If step any of steps 2 to 4 has caused ftransc to terminate before reaching step 5, a lockfile will still exist.
+Note: If step any of steps 2 to 4 has caused ftransc to terminate before reaching step 5, a lockfile will still exist.
 Further attempts to encode a file with a lockfile existing will cause that file to be skipped.
 To remove the lockfile use the '-u' option.

-== ftransc Examples ==
+## ftransc Examples

 Example 1 - converting from MP3 to OGG:
 ```